flhofer/dell_TB16_firmware/README.md

 buffer_size: 32768
 ```

-This indicates that the hardware is configured at 48 kHz, 24-bit.
-It is yet unclear if we can change these parameters, as the sibling chips' specifications display a default of 48 kHz, but a possible configuration of up to 192kHz. ***TBC..***
+This output indicates a hardware configuration at 48 kHz, 24-bit.
+While it is still unclear whether we can change these parameters, as the sibling chips' specifications list a default of 48 kHz, with a possible configuration up to 192kHz, the change will require firmware adaptation, which is out of scope.

 ### Line out on MAC

-On Macs, the audio chip is recognized as a single card with four streams, twice left and right, but only the front stream is selectable.
+Macs detect the audio chip as a single card with four streams, twice left and right, but only the front stream is selectable.
 To add the line output, do the following:

 * press `cmd`+`space` and run `audio-midi-setup`
 * Add a new composite device with the plus sign, and name it, e.g., Realtek USB Audio Line out